Find Grad Schools

 58 Yearly Graduations

 Philadelphia College of Osteopathic Medicine comes in at #14 on our list of the most popular colleges offering master's degrees in biomedical sciences.
 Each year, around 3,100 students seeking various degrees attend the university.
 During the most recent year for which we have data, 58 people received their master's degree in biomedical sciences from Philadelphia College of Osteopathic Medicine.
-About 63% of this group were women, and 66% were students from an underrepresented racial-ethnic group.
+Around 65% of these students were from an underrepresented racial-ethnic group, and 73% were women.

 #16